TRAVEL: Arrive Bariloche; 1 hour drive to the lodge

 NOT INCLUDED: Flights, license, gear and services in Buenos Aires

-After the float trip, indulge and revitalize at one of our select 4-5 star fishing lodges or ranches which offer exclusive accommodations, old world charm and genuine Argentine hospitality.
+After the float trip, indulge and revitalize at one of our select 4-5 star fishing lodges or ranches which offer old world charm and genuine Argentine hospitality.
 Lodge meals are professionally prepared, home grown, home raised and homemade.
 There is little gap between the level of cuisine served on the river and at the lodges.
 Anglers will experience some of the best trout fishing in Patagonia, Argentina on private water only minutes from the lodge.

 Our Expedition/Lodge Combo gives anglers the best chances at success.
 On the multi-day float trip, anglers can fish all 15 hours of daylight on waters inaccessible from lodges, roads or anglers on foot.
 Staying at our lodges gives anglers exclusive access to private, blue ribbon trout streams.
 All rivers hold healthy populations of powerful Rainbow and Brown Trout averaging 16-18 inches as well as trophy fish reaching 15 pounds.
 Anglers should have one 5 or 6 wt rod with a dry and/or nymph and one 6 wt rod with a sink tip and streamer so they are ready to fish the variety of water encountered.
 Anglers will fish from comfortable drift boats or on foot.
-For your particular week, we will give you expert advice on which river/lodge combination is right for you and offers the best possible trout fishing in Argentina.
+For your particular week, we will give you expert advice on which river/lodge combination is right for you and offers the best possible experience trout fishing in Argentina.

 The Caleufu River starts in Lanín National Park and run roughly 50 miles until it reaches the Alicura Reservoir.
-With most of the river surrounded by private ranches, our 3 night/4 day expeditions offer the only way to fish the entire river.
+With most of the river surrounded by private ranches, our 2-3 night expeditions offer the only way to fish the entire river.
 In the higher elevation the river cuts through beautiful low canyons and pine forests while the lower portions meanders through the Patagonian steppe along grassy, willow lined banks.
 The Caleufu hosts a healthy population of Rainbow and Brown Trout averaging 15-18 inches.
 Large Brown Trout of 9-12 pounds lurk in the deepest pools and demand a streamer.
 Dry flies and nymphs all work incredibly well in this medium sized, freestone river where insects and Pancora Crabs thrive.
 This river is best from November to mid-January when there is enough water to float.
 The intimate Caleufu River offers seclusion, superior fishing and spectacular scenery and is not to be missed.

 Collon Cura River